Cyclokitty/100DaysOfCode2/log.md

 Totally thinking twice about going to that android dev bootcamp info/test day.

 But continued with Java and enjoying it muchly.
 Worked on conditionals and methods today.
 I tried solving a codewars algo in java but I'm missing something important.

+# Day 59: August 3, 2017

+More Java today.
+Did a neat method and worked on switch statements.

+Worked on a codewars algo.
+I'm behind on my js algos.
+As well, with the excitment of a new language, I've forgotten about React!
+Saturday, I'll split the day in half between React and java!

+Tomorrow, heading to my mom's so no coding.
+Maybe reading.
+Lots of napping!